yuanchenyang/personal-website/diffusion.md

 sampling from multimodal distributions.

-This tutorial aims to introduce diffusion models from an optimization perspective as introduced in [our paper][paper-arxiv].
+This tutorial aims to introduce diffusion models from an optimization perspective as introduced in [our paper][paper-arxiv] (joint work with [Frank Permenter](https://www.mit.edu/~fperment/)).
 It will go over both theory and code, using the theory to explain how to implement diffusion models from scratch.
 By the end of the tutorial, you will learn how to implement training and sampling code for a toy dataset, which will also work for larger datasets and models.

 In this tutorial we will mainly reference code from [`smalldiffusion`](https://github.com/yuanchenyang/smalldiffusion).
 For